uptane/uptane-standard/uptane-standard.md

 * An attribute containing the signature(s) of the payload, each specified by:
   * The public key identifier of the key being used to sign the payload
-  * The signing method (e.g. ed25519, rsassa-pss, etc.)
+  * The signing method (e.g., ed25519, rsassa-pss, etc.)
   * A hash of the payload to be signed
-  * The hashing function used (e.g. SHA3-256, SHA-512/224, etc.)
+  * The hashing function used (e.g., SHA3-256, SHA-512/224, etc.)
   * The signature of the hash
 * A payload representing the installed versions of each software image on the vehicle.
 This payload SHALL contain:
-  * The vehicle's unique identifier (e.g. the VIN)
+  * The vehicle's unique identifier (e.g., the VIN)
-  * The Primary ECU's unique identifier (e.g. the serial number)
+  * The Primary ECU's unique identifier (e.g., the serial number)
   * A list of ECU version reports as specified in {{version_report}}

 Note that one of the ECU version reports should be the version report for the Primary itself.